 CVS Health Corporation is one of the world’s largest retail pharmacies and health care companies.
 Consumer Value Stores was founded by the Goldstein brothers, Stanley and Sidney, and Ralph Hoagland in 1963.
 After joining the Melville Corporation, CVS spun off from it in 1996 and became its own organization, trading on the New York Stock Exchange.

-Today, CVS Health is one of the top ten companies on the Fortune 500 with over $180 billion in annual revenue.
+In 2018, CVS Health was one of the top ten companies on the Fortune 500 with over $180 billion in annual revenue.
 It was only a matter of time before the corporate giant got involved in CBD and it recently announced details of its plans to stock CBD topicals in eight of its American stores.

 Soon after CVS’ announcement, one of its main rivals, Walgreens, also stated its intention to sell CBD products in its stores.
-Obviously, it is fantastic news for the cannabidiol sector that enormous pharmacies are allowing it to be sold in their stores.
-It is a sure sign that CBD has entered the mainstream; just a few years after it was dismissed as nothing more than a fad and a novelty item.
+This is a sure sign that CBD has entered the mainstream; just a few years after it was dismissed as nothing more than a fad and a novelty item.

 Like Walgreens, CVS is somewhat cautious in its initial foray into the CBD sphere.
 It has over 10,000 locations in the U.S. alone, but CBD will only be available from a relatively small percentage of CVS stores in the following eight states: Illinois, Colorado, Alabama, California, Kentucky, Tennessee, Maryland, and Indiana.